iplayfast/kokoro-say/docs/say-architecture-guide.md

 ---

-This guide should help you understand and start using the Kokoro TTS system quickly.
+This guide should help you understand and start using the Kokoro Say system quickly.
 For more detailed information, refer to the source code and comments within each file.